chevybowtie/ubuntu-nfssvr-autoinstall-usb/README.md

-# ubuntu-nfssvr-autoinstall-usb
+# debian-nfssvr-autoinstall-usb

-This project automates the creation of a bootable Ubuntu Server USB drive that performs a **fully unattended installation**.
+This project automates the creation of a bootable Debian Server USB drive that performs a **fully unattended installation**.
 The installed system will act as a **backup server** with:

 - A static IP address (`192.168.99.1`)
 - An **NFS server** at `/srv/nfs`